adnanz/ubi-kafka-test/README.md

 # ubi_kafka

-This project processes the sampled events from the provided data file and generate the following information per player (profileId).
+This project processes the sampled events from the kafka topic `SampleData` and generates the following information per player (profileId).

 - First time seen (you can use the serverDate attribute in the header)